If you’ve ever looked into advancing your information technology (IT) career, you’ve probably noticed two paths.

 While listing all of your relevant skills is a plus, some skills may be added to other sections of your resume, such as the summary or experience areas.

-Personality traits to include in your IT project manager resume
+certifications make your IT project manager resume complete

 Listing the right certifications is crucial for an IT project manager resume.